-- 1. Recognise the limitations and possibilities of digital and analogue media - 2.
-Use knowledge and skills to choose appropriate media for a design problem - 3.
-Develop a wide array of image-making methods - 4.
-Understand the implications of using different media
+- 1. Recognise the limitations and possibilities of digital and physical media. - 2.
+Use knowledge and skills to choose appropriate media or software for a design problem. - 3.
+Generate ideas and solutions in response to design briefs. - 4.
+Explore a range of ideas for problem-solving through design thinking methods (creative and critical thinking).